cncf/toc/proposals/incubation/keptn.md

 ### Document that it is being used successfully in production by at least three independent end users which, in the TOC’s judgement, are of adequate quality and scope

 1. [Schlumberger](https://slb.com/), an oilfield services company working in more than 120 countries, has currently 4 applications evaluated with Keptn quality gates.
 Evaluations make use of 10-20 SLIs, one of them even 90 SLIs per quality gate evaluation.
 Their integration triggers Keptn quality gates via Azure DevOps automation daily.
-    - Reference: Keptn user group recording from June 15 will be added once available
+It has been [presented it in a Keptn user group](https://youtu.be/9YYjk1e9ZGE).

 1. [Vitality Group](https://www.vitalitygroup.com/) is a leading behavior change platform to make people healthier and enhance and protect their lives.
 They are triggering Keptn quality gates by utilizing an integration with Jenkins.
 Currently, Vitality has 22 services managed by Keptn in DEV, TEST & QA environments.
 They are running quality evaluations with Keptn multiple times a day in DEV, once per day in TEST, and ad-hoc via the Keptn API in QA.
     - Reference: can be shared privately with the TOC and will be shared here once it is pubic